codybronsell/readme-genarator/Develop/README.md

 ##Description

-to help support my fans
+a project to help fans interact

 ##Installation

-just download it threw read me file.
+use link in read me to download

 ##Usage

-help fans reach me and one another.
+use to contact each other.

 ##Credits